chapman-cs510-2017f/cw-11-solodovskyi/README.md

     * [C Programming Wikibook](https://en.wikibooks.org/wiki/C_Programming)
     * [Learn Make in Y Minutes](https://learnxinyminutes.com/docs/make/)
 1. Examine the source code in ```src/matrix``` carefully.
 Finish coding the implementation.
     1. In a Jupyter notebook ```Matrix.ipynb```, describe how the ```MATRIX``` type is defined and how it works in detail.
-Explain in particular the difference between "row-major ordering" and "column-major ordering" for multidimensional arrays, and which is the default in C.
+Explain in particular the difference between "row-major ordering" and "column-major ordering" for multidimensional arrays, and indicate which is the default convention in C. (Is it the same convention as in Python?)
     1. Explain how you could force C to use the non-default array ordering if desired.
     1. Make sure that ```test_matrix``` in the ```test/``` folder compiles and runs correctly after you are finished implementing ```MATRIX```.
 1. Examine the source code in ```src/stack``` carefully.
 Finish coding the implementation.